Do Batoko swimsuits release microfibers?

 Which leads us on to an important question - do our swimsuits release microfibres?
 Taking into account that all fabrics shed - the short answer is yes!
 Our swimsuits will undoubtedly start to break down overtime thus releasing microfibers.
 But how much and how quickly really boils down to their quality and how they are cared for.

-Before you contemplate ditching swimwear + going nude, know that quality makes a world of difference.
+Before you contemplate ditching swimwear altogether, know that quality makes a world of difference.

 The quality of our fabric is extremely important to us for many reasons.
 Our logic is this; if we're going to use recycled fabric and convince people that fabric made from rubbish really is as good as (or dare we say it better than) raw polyester, then it needs to be the highest quality.
-And high quality, tightly constructed fabric breaks down at a significantly slower rate - we're talking a difference of decades.
+And high quality, tightly constructed fabric breaks down at a significantly slower rate.

 How you look after it and wash it will either add or subtract years from it's life.